mliew21396/remote-work-u3/week-8/3-js-gradebook/README.md

 ## Release 6: Modify `getAverage`

-Modify `getAverage` so that it accepts a `name` as a String (e.g., "Joseph") and returns the named student's average score.
+Modify `getAverage` so that it accepts a `name` as a String (e.g., "Joseph") and returns that student's average score.
 Use the average function you created in Release 4.

 ## Release 7: [Refactor](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/refactoring.md)